 Recently a friend and I were chatting about the lost art of mixtapes.
 Remember those?
 To me, they felt like the DIY way of being a DJ.
 A way of exchanging musical love notes.
 A time-intensive gift created as a way to bring someone else into your world, letting them feel the same feelings.
-If you’re 25 or younger, you may be scratching your head right now, but trust me here when I say they were a true right of passage for a generation.
+If you’re 25 or younger, you may be scratching your head right now, but trust me here when I say they were a true rite of passage for a generation.

 It really got me nostalgic for my old mixtapes, all of which sadly are long gone.
 All those hours of precious tape meticulously recorded off the radio when I heard the first few notes of my favorite songs– just tossed carelessly during one of life’s many moves from here to there.
 But what I do have are my old mix CD’s.
 They’re little round love notes made by friends, former flames, or even those made by younger self, from my own music collection pre-iPhone days.
 Don’t get me started on how long it used to take to download a short song– trust me, these days it’d make you seriously stabby.

-So on a recent trip to Goodwill®, when I spotted a small Sony stereo system with a CD and tape deck, I was shook.
+So, on a recent trip to Goodwill®, when I spotted a small Sony stereo system with a CD and tape deck, I was shook.
 For just $8, I had found the perfect time machine and it was just what my life needed.
-Luckily I knew if it didn’t work, I could return it, since my local store has a 7 day return policy.
+Luckily, I knew if it didn’t work, I could return it, since my local store has a 7-day return policy.
 (Awesome, right?)

 Credit: Jenna Pfueller